jmrog/class-autobind-decorator/README.md

 - Usable as both a "bare," unconfigured decorator (`@autoBindMethods`) or as a configured decorator (`@autoBindMethods(options)`)
 - Documented and tested
+- Includes TypeScript declarations for use with TypeScript

 ## Installation